mccurdyc/www/content/page/bookshelf.md

-Another point that Ben makes in regards to relationships, but more specifically in communication is the importance of honesty and being able to deliver difficult messages clearly.
-If instead of doing the hard thing, that is delivering the message in a straightforward way, you hand someone a "shit sandwich" (a compliment followed by the difficult thing that you really wanted to say followed by another compliment), you will confuse whoever you are talking to and that won't actually get the point that you really wanted to make.
-Ben mentions the importance of clarity, even when you don't have a solution to a particular problem.
+Another point that Ben makes in regards to relationships, but more specifically in communication is the importance of honesty and being able to deliver difficult messages, clearly.
+If instead of doing the hard thing --- delivering the message in a straightforward way --- you give someone a "shit sandwich" (a compliment, followed by the difficult thing that you really wanted to say, followed by another compliment), you will confuse whoever you are talking to and won't actually get the point that you wanted to make across.
+Ben also mentions the importance of clarity, even when you don't have a solution to a particular problem.

-While on the topic of giving feedback, in chapter 7, there is a section titled "Feedback if a dialog, not a monologue".
-In this section, Ben says, "...your goal should be for your feedback to open up rather than close down discussion."
-In code reviews, I've told my team that when someone gives feedback, that doesn't necessarily mean to do exactly what the person is proposing or that the person is correct, but that it is a data point to consider and possibly discuss further if you don't understand or disagree.
+While on the topic of giving feedback, in chapter 7, there is a section titled "Feedback is a dialog, not a monologue".
+In this section, Ben explains that "...your goal should be for your feedback to open up rather than close down discussion."
+In code reviews, I've told my team that when someone gives feedback, that doesn't necessarily mean to do exactly what the person is proposing or that the person is correct, but that it is a data point to consider and possibly discuss further if you don't understand, or disagree.
 Personally, I have been trying to give feedback that is both actionable and data-backed.
 When I do give opinionated feedback, I make it clear that it is an opinion.
-On a similar note, work that you have done can and should be iterated upon, it should not be "dead".
+On a similar note, work that you have done can and should be iterated upon; it should not be "dead".
 You shouldn't be deterred from working on something because you aren't sure if you have the best solution.
 Treat it like an experiment.
-You probably have a reason for thinking that what you are working on could improve something and if it doesn't, or if it makes it worse, "undo" it.
-Your work should start a conversation and should iterated upon.
+You probably have a reason for thinking that what you are working on could improve something --- whether it be a process, safety, etc. --- and if it doesn't, or if it makes it worse, "undo" it.
+Your work should start a conversation that needs to be had and can be iterated upon.

 > ...your goal should be for your feedback to open up rather than close down discussion.